adobe/xdm/CONTRIBUTING.md

 XDM allows for additional metadata about a schema to be described using a "schema descriptor".
 A schema descriptor is applied to a schema using the "meta:descriptors" property.
 Descriptors may be embedded directly in the schema document, or may be described as independent external entities.
 The ability to define descriptors outside of a schema is useful for, among other things, annotating schemas that are not under an application's direct control with additional metadata.
 See examples below.

-Schema descriptors are extensible, and new descriptors may be creating by defining a new URI value and using it in the `@type` property of the descriptor object.
+Schema descriptors are extensible, and new descriptors may be created by defining a new URI value and using it in the `@type` property of the descriptor object.
 Readers should ignore descriptors they do not understand.

-Schema descriptors are defined in XDM using the SchemaDescriptor schema.
+Schema descriptors are defined in XDM using the `SchemaDescriptor` schema.

 #### Defining Schema Relationships